Can I file my small claims case in Cass County?

 A plaintiff cannot demand more than $10,000 in their action.
 (Texas Government Code 28.093).
-Small claims parties can only recover money.
+Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
 The court has no authority to issue an injunctive or equitable award.
 Say your landscaper breaks a sprinkler head.
 You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
-This would be called injunctive relief.
+You could only ask the court for an award of money.

 A Justice of the Peace for Cass County hears small claims court cases for Cass County.